-The pupil roll has become more challenging due to Central Bedfordshire Councils decision to move to two tier.
+The pupil roll has become more challenging due to Central Bedfordshire Council's decision to move to two tier and then pause the delivery of this in our area.
 Henlow's year 8 pupils currently have the choice to stay or move to one of the local upper schools.
 This will continue until the whole cluster move to two tier schooling.
 We continue to nurture our pupils, providing them with a high quality educational experience to ensure that they become fully rounded individuals.
 Meppershall continues to increase at point of entry to reception class.

 Both schools have had an increase with 'in year' transfers increasing the numbers in the Trust throughout the academic year.
 These additional pupils will provide the Trust with ongoing financial stability.
 We are confident that our marketing strategies will continue to ensure a growing school population as we change age range.
-There were 755 pupils on roll in October 2022 across the Trust.
+There were 784 pupils on roll in October 2023 across the Trust.
+In July 2024 this had increased to 831 pupils.